lzim/mtl/blue/session11/s11_facilitator/mtl_session11_say.md

 # MTL Live Session 11

-## Today we're modeling to learn how to make _future_ team decisions
+## Today we're modeling to learn how to make _future_ team decisions.

 Hello!
 I'm \________________ (facilitator's name) and I'm \_______________ (co-facilitator's name).
 Today we're modeling to learn how to make future team decisions.